Bounded Solutions in Incompressible Hydrodynamics: Application to Ideal MHD and Elsässer Variables

-As with the Euler equations, well-posedness of a projected version of the ideal MHD system has been studied in the critical Besov space $B^1_{\infty, 1}$ in \cite{MY}.
-In the ideal MHD equations \eqref{eq:mhd}, the pressure only appears in the momentum equation.
+As with the Euler equations, well-posedness of a projected version of the ideal MHD system has been studied in the critical Besov space $B^1_{\infty, 1}$ (see the work of Miao and Yuan \cite{MY}).
+In the ideal MHD equations \eqref{ieq:c3mhd}, the pressure only appears in the momentum equation.
 This means that, in order to apply the Leray projection we must require the velocity field $u$ to satisfy a special condition.
 The resulting system is

-whose well-posedness has been established in \cite{MY}.
-The following result is the MHD analog of Corollary \ref{c:EulerUnique}.